x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/messaging-records-management/mailbox-retention-hold.md

 You can also include retention comments for mailboxes you place on retention hold.
 The comments are displayed in supported versions of Microsoft Outlook.

-For additional management tasks related to messaging records management (MRM), see [Messaging Records Management Procedures](http://technet.microsoft.com/library/bc2ff408-4a2b-4202-9515-e3e922a6320d.aspx).
+For additional management tasks related to messaging records management (MRM), see [Messaging Records Management Procedures](https://technet.microsoft.com/library/bc2ff408-4a2b-4202-9515-e3e922a6320d.aspx).

 ## What do you need to know before you begin?

 - Estimated time to complete: 1 minute.

 - You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Messaging records management" entry in the [Messaging Policy and Compliance Permissions](http://technet.microsoft.com/library/ec4d3b9f-b85a-4cb9-95f5-6fc149c3899b.aspx) topic.
+To see what permissions you need, see the "Messaging records management" entry in the [Messaging Policy and Compliance Permissions](https://technet.microsoft.com/library/ec4d3b9f-b85a-4cb9-95f5-6fc149c3899b.aspx) topic.

-- You can't use the Exchange Administration Center (EAC) to place a mailbox on retention hold.
+- You can't use the Exchange admin center (EAC) to place a mailbox on retention hold.
 You must use the Shell.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).